 Professor Bray teaches courses in Remedies and Property.
 His research explores questions in the law of remedies, and in particular questions related to the functions, timing, and institutional demands of different remedies.
 His most recent published works are "The Myth of the Mild Declaratory Judgment," 63 Duke L.J. (forthcoming 2014) and "A Little Bit of Laches Goes a Long Way: Notes on Petrella v.
 Metro-Goldwyn-Mayer, Inc.," 67 Vanderbilt Law Review En Banc 1 (2014).

-Bray is a graduate of the University of Chicago Law School, where he was book review editor for the University of Chicago Law Review.
-He clerked for Judge Michael W. McConnell on the U.S. Court of Appeals for the Tenth Circuit.
-After practicing law at Mayer Brown LLP, he was an associate-in-law at Columbia Law School and then Executive Director of the Constitutional Law Center at Stanford Law School.
+Bray is a graduate of the University of Chicago Law School.
+Before joining the faculty at UCLA, he clerked for Judge Michael W. McConnell on the U.S. Court of Appeals for the Tenth Circuit, practiced law at Mayer Brown LLP, was an associate-in-law at Columbia Law School, and was Executive Director of the Constitutional Law Center at Stanford Law School.